Phylogenetics: Large Scale Maximum Likelihood Analyses

 We could have instructed RAxML to create the majority rule tree using the "-J MR option, but by default it maps bootstrap support values onto the splits of the maximum likelihood tree topology.

-To compare the two programs, use the nano editor to create a tree file named combined.nex containing a trees block with the best tree from both programs and a paup block to compute the likelihoods of these two trees under the GTR+G model.
-Here I've simply inserted ellipses (...) as placeholders for the actual tree descriptions.
-It may be easier to construct this tree file on your own laptop (using Notepad++ on Windows or TextWrangler on Mac) and then upload it again to the cluster; use whichever approach is most convenient for you.
+To compare the two programs, use the nano editor to create a tree file named combined.nex and specify the best tree from both programs and a paup block to compute the likelihoods of these two trees under the GTR+G model.
+Your combined.nex command block should contain the following:

 Which tree has the best log-likelihood?
 You will probably find that GARLI's likelihood is slightly different than RAxML, but both will be nearly the same value.
 Both of these approaches will give different answers if you run them multiple times under different random number seeds, so you should probably do several replicates (or a bootstrap analysis) before making anything too momentous of the results.